LonerHermitNEET/Matthew/Matthew.md

 Meanwhile, Matthew tried to straighten himself more than he already was, thinking that he might have been accidentally lying down carelessly without realizing.
 If he missed the opportunity to gain their approval, he would isolated in his concerns again, so he looked like the very shy, shaky, introverted boy he was as a child.

 # Chapter 12 - The Path to Discovery: Unveiling Magic and Inner Struggles

-A note from LonerHermitNEET

-Content Warning: Suicide, Self-Harm, and Trauma

-This # Chapter addresses sensitive themes such as suicide, self-harm, and trauma, which may be distressing or triggering.
-If you or someone you know needs support, reach out to a trusted individual or professional.
-Reader discretion advised.

 Accompanied by his usual mix of nervousness and determination, Matthew said, "I want to know about magic."